 The first Cardio-Oncology Program in South Texas

 Advanced chemotherapy and radiation treatment have greatly enhanced cancer patient survival.
-And now, Methodist Healthcare's oncologists and cardiologists are working together to predict, monitor and manage the effect cancer treatments have on the heart.
+And now, the Methodist Heart Institute's oncologists and cardiologists are working together to predict, monitor and manage the effect cancer treatments have on the heart.
 We are proud to be the first in South Texas to develop a Cardio-Oncology Program–right here in San Antonio.

 How does cardio-oncology benefit patients?